 - We maintain representative governance dedicated to supporting decisive leadership, continuity, and consistency of our cooperative's vision.

-Chris is Plausible Labs' VP of Engineering, and he splits his time between Plausible creations and those of our clients.
+Chris is Plausible Labs' CEO, and he splits his time between Plausible creations and those of our clients.

 He worked for Sun Microsystems for over a decade, where he developed the OpenGL-based Java2D pipeline, as well as Decora, a pixel shader compiler/runtime that drives JavaFX.
-Chris is responsible for two-thirds of all Plausible children and spends his weekends herding them along various Bay Area hiking trails.
+Chris spends his weekends herding his children along various Bay Area hiking trails.

 VP of Administration